-You can also post a signing request or a task in the space.
-Click on the three dots in the reply bar and select the option from the context menu.
+You can also post a signing request or a task in an existing space by clicking the Signing request or the Task link above the reply bar or by using the 3 dots icon to open the context menu.

-A signing request or task form will open accordingly.
-These forms allow to include more complex activities in your conversation.
-This is an example of a signing request form.
+A signing request or a task form will open accordingly.
+Fill in the form and post a signing request or a task.

 With a signing request you can invite people to sign documents, for example a contract.

-With a task form you can assign something to do to any person or group.
+With a task form you can assign something to do to a person or a group.